3922254409/ai-line-art/README.md

 ## 🇬🇧 English Introduction

 The **SPAI Human Body Line Art Generator** is a cutting-edge AI platform that transforms human photos into professional-grade sketches.
-By utilizing advanced deep learning models, it accurately captures skeletal structures, muscle proportions, and dynamic poses, making it an essential tool for fashion design, character illustration, and anatomy study.
+By utilizing advanced deep learning models, it accurately captures skeletal structures, muscle proportions, and dynamic poses, making it an essential tool for fashion design, character illustration, and anatomy study

 ### Key Features
 *   **✨ Photo-to-Sketch:** Instantly convert any human photo into a clean line drawing.